There are 7 types of AP Physics 1 multiple-choice questions:

 This question contains a lot of graphs and information related to linear kinematics, but don’t be intimidated!
 You will apply your knowledge to choose the best answer.

-These questions will require you to select the choice that shows the diagram that best represents the answer to the question.
+These questions will require you to select the diagram that best represents the answer to the question.

 MCQ 8 Example